MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 ROMI allows you to compare efficiencies between different marketing investments.
 It guides you on marketing budget allocation to best maximise incremental margins - by seperating the effect of marketing on revenues that would have been organically achieved.

 ROMI-led companies use past performance results from time series techniques like marketing or media mix modelling - **MMM** - as part of their strategic planning.
-MMM compares high level incremental impact of online and offline marketing initiatives on revenues.
+MMM compares market level incremental impact of online and offline marketing initiatives on revenues.
 Marketers can use this to estimate the optimal marketing mix amongst campaign and channel alternatives and allocate budgets proportionally according to what is most likely to pay off.

-Once the MMM budgets are set, Multi-Touch Attribution - **MTA** - tracks online performance in flight.
+Once the MMM budgets are set, Multi-Touch Attribution - **MTA** - tracks audience level online performance in flight.
 It is a solution that determines the relative contribution of individual customer touchpoints towards a goal.
 MTA allows marketers to make smarter tactical optimization decisions in near real-time, such as which call to action to use or which keywords to bid on.

-By combining both approaches, MMM as a top down and market level and MTA as a bottom up, audience level, should provide an integrated view of marketing performance.

-Combining methods and Unifying market level, top down model (MMM) and an audience-level, bottom up model such as MTA will achieve better results.

-By combining both approaches, marketers can further corroborate which channels are contributing to the pre-defined KPIs while preventing misguided conclusions when gaps between these two methods arise.
-Blending the detailed view from MTA with the higher-level analysis provided by marketing mix modeling, companies gain more accurate measurements.
-However, the different data sources and levels of data capture make the automated reconciliation of the two approaches difficult.

 Marketers’ need for an integrated view of their marketing performance is as critical as ever.
 While marketing mix modeling and multi-touch attribution have their distinct advantages, marketers can realize the highest returns when they are used in tandem.
 By bringing insights from both methods of analysis together, marketers can get the comprehensive view of performance they need to inform their next best action within and across channels.